Case Study

 Result

-- Quality history-match achieved with historical oil, gas, and pressure data
+- Quality history-match achieved with historical oil, gas, and pressure data.

-- 10-component PVT model constructed and tuned to lab data for use with the compositional simulator
+- 10-component PVT model constructed and tuned to lab data for use with the compositional simulator.

-- All 3 EOR schemes were shown to notably improve oil recovery within the model:
+- All 3 EOR schemes were shown to notably improve oil recovery within the model: 116% with waterflood, 125% with WAG, and 205% with CO2.

-- Injectant impurities, including oxygen and argon, were shown to reduce the efficacy of the CO2 flooding scheme
+- Injectant impurities, including oxygen and argon, were shown to reduce the efficacy of the CO2 flooding scheme.